pepijn-devries/CopernicusMarine/README.md

 #> # ℹ 1 more variable: base_url <chr>
 ```

-Downloading the first file can be done with:
+Downloading a specific (or multiple file) can be done with:

 ``` r
 cms_download_native(